-The law relating to agency in Kenya is contained in the Factors Act 1889 and the common law as modified the doctrines of equity.
+The law relating to agency in Kenya is contained in the Factors Act 1889 and the common law as modified by the doctrines of equity.

-Agency may be defined as a legal relationship that exists between a person called the agent is considered law to represent another known as the principal in such a way as to affect the principal’s legal position in relation to 3rd parties.
+Agency may be defined as a legal relationship that exists between a person called the agent is considered by law to represent another known as the principal in such a way as to affect the principal’s legal position in relation to 3rd parties.

 It has also been defined as a relationship where a party expressly or implied consents that the other should represent him and the other consents to do so.